-5 Pro Tips (for All Chip Varieties)
+5 Pro Chip Tips

 - When placing the chips on a baking sheet, line the sheet with parchment paper and lay the chips in a single layer.
 If the chips overlap, the edges won’t cook evenly.